corda/corda/docs/source/upgrade-notes.rst

 Database schema changes
 ^^^^^^^^^^^^^^^^^^^^^^^

-H2 database upgrade - the ``NODE_ATTACHMENTS_CONTRACT_CLASS_NAME`` table name was changed, for each database instance and schema run the following SQL statement:
+* Database upgrade - the ``NODE_ATTACHMENTS_CONTRACT_CLASS_NAME`` table name was changed, for each database instance and schema run the following SQL statement:

   .. sourcecode:: sql

      ALTER TABLE [schema].NODE_ATTACHMENTS_CONTRACT_CLASS_NAME RENAME TO NODE_ATTCHMENTS_CONTRACTS;

   Schema is optional, run SQL when the node is not running.

+  Corda node will fail on startup if the correct table name is not present.

 Note: the table was changed in version ``3.1`` but not mentioned in ``3.1`` Upgrade Notes.

+* Postgres database upgrade - also follow the additional step as described in ``v3.1 to v3.2`` upgrade notes for Postgres database.

 v3.0 to v3.1
 ------------